International Women’s Day 2021

 Top of the class – Lucy’s story

-Lucy Halliday works as a Paraplanner for MHA Carpenter Box Financial Advisers.
+Lucy Halliday works as a Paraplanner for Carpenter Box Financial Advisers.
 Despite the pandemic and subsequent restrictions, she passed her final exam last year attaining a level 4 Diploma in Regulated Financial Planning.

 “Studying has taken place around work, family and all the other things life has had to throw at us, so it took a little longer than I would have liked.
 However, I got there in the end through hard work and determination making the achievement all the more satisfying.”